Astrocoders/emv-parser/README.md

 # Known issues
-- Doesn't work in RN because of a dependency of https://github.com/francisrstokes/arcsecond
+- Doesn't work on RN because of a dependency of https://github.com/francisrstokes/arcsecond
 - Probably not following the correct specification of how to parse an EMV because it was made in sanic mode